sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 ### Prerequisites

-I don't _think_ you'll need to do either of these things before getting Cwtch up and running, but I had them opn my system, so I'm listing them here.
+I don't _think_ you'll need to do either of these things before getting Cwtch up and running, but I had them open my system, so I'm listing them here.

 #### Ensure you have the latest version of Tor installed?